mgutz/dat/README.md

 ### Field Mapping

 **dat** DOES NOT map fields automatically like sqlx.
-Code is much easier to follow if you know which fields are stored in the database.
 You must explicitly set `db` struct tags in your types.

-Embedded fields borrows the mapping logic from sqlx.
+Embedded fields are mapped breadth-first.

 ```go
 type Realm struct {